Last Updated on September 27, 2022 by Sravan

 M/s Bio Tech limited, Delhi is a registered dealer of GST.
 It purchased a Medicine manufacturing Machinery and paid GST on it.
 Therefore, M/s Bio Tech limited is eligible to take Input tax credit (ITC) on Medicine Machinery as it is a Capital good.

 Mr.Balu purchased a Silo for storage of the Milk for his business at Kakinada.
 Silo is being used to store the milk in a bulk container and for longer period.
-Since he is supplying Milk, GST is exempted from GST.
+Since he is supplying Milk, GST is exempted.
 So, he cannot claim any GST on the Silo purchased.

 Example # 5 Purchased for Personal